UK supermarket comparison

 Best Budget Supermarket UK Comparison 2026: I Tested 8 Chains

-That was a saving of £158 per week – or £8,216 annually for my family of four.
-While inflation has significantly impacted grocery prices since then, making direct price comparisons to 2024 challenging, the principles of saving remain, and the proportional savings found during my extensive comparison are even more relevant in April 2026.
+In early 2024, a mission to significantly reduce grocery expenses was undertaken.
+A weekly shop that had reached £347 was consistently brought down to £189 for the exact same items after a six-month comparison of budget supermarket chains.
+This represented a saving of £158 per week, or £8,216 annually for a family of four.
+While inflation has impacted grocery prices since then, making direct price comparisons challenging, the principles of saving remain.
+The proportional savings identified during this extensive comparison are even more relevant in April 2026.
 Understanding where true value lies across different retailers is key to managing household budgets today.

 Table of Contents

 Expert Tip: Always verify prices at your local store.
 While national trends provide a strong guide, regional pricing, local competition, and specific promotions can shift the balance.
-My testing methodology ensures real-world applicability, but your local market may present unique opportunities.
+Your local market may present unique opportunities.

-The eight chains I tested were: Aldi, Lidl, ASDA, Tesco, Morrisons, Sainsbury’s, Iceland, and Farmfoods.
-I meticulously tracked every receipt in a spreadsheet and calculated average costs, providing a robust dataset for my conclusions.
+The eight chains assessed were: Aldi, Lidl, ASDA, Tesco, Morrisons, Sainsbury’s, Iceland, and Farmfoods.
+Data from every receipt was meticulously tracked and average costs calculated to provide a robust dataset for the conclusions drawn.

 The Real Winners: Top 3 Budget Supermarkets

 Which budget supermarket is actually cheapest in the UK?
-After 6 months of testing in 2024, Aldi consistently offered the lowest total basket cost at £47.83 average, followed by Lidl at £51.22, and surprisingly, Farmfoods at £52.15 for my standard weekly shop.
-While these specific figures reflect my spending two years ago, the relative rankings and cost differences broadly continue to hold true in 2026, with Aldi and Lidl maintaining their competitive edge as the leading discounters.
+Based on extensive testing in 2024, Aldi consistently offered the lowest total basket cost, followed closely by Lidl.
+While specific figures from 2024 reflect past spending, the relative rankings and cost differences broadly continue to hold true in 2026, with Aldi and Lidl maintaining their competitive edge as the leading discounters.
+As reported by Yahoo Finance UK on March 3, 2026, the UK’s cheapest supermarkets were revealed, reinforcing the dominance of discounters in offering value.

 The discounters’ market share has continued to climb in recent years, putting immense pressure on traditional supermarkets.
 Their streamlined operations and focus on own-brand products mean they can consistently offer lower prices, a trend that shows no signs of slowing down.